philou/built-in-quality-game/Rules.md

 > —W. Edwards Deming

 Here is the key idea behind built-in quality: the earlier in the delivery process an error is made, the more waste it will generate until the feature satisfies the customer.
+The earlier we fix an error, the better!

 For example: